Skip to Content

 Use The Proper Tools

 Various maintenance and troubleshooting jobs require elevating your car to access the underbody.
-Conversely, using the proper tools for specific tasks is equally important.
+Using the proper tools for specific tasks is equally important.

 If you are working on tire rotating, installing a spare tire, and fixing the brake or suspension, jack stands are appropriate for the job.
 These are rated to hold the car's body weight for extended periods.